duffee/Astro-Constants/README.md

 # Astro-Constants
-This Perl module provides physical constants usefull for astronomy in MKS and CGS systems
+This Perl module provides physical constants useful for astronomy and physics in the MKS and CGS systems.

 Tired of your programs producing garbage because you mis-typed the gravitational constant or assigned a value instead of checking equality?
 Why not rely on a module that does